netscaler/netscaler-terraform-modules/aws/README.md

 * `standalone_3nic`: Scripts to deploy a single Citrix ADC instance on AWS with 3 NICs configured.
 * `ha_same_az`: Scripts to deploy a Citrix ADC high availability pair in a single AWS availability zone.
+* `ha_across_az`:
+  * `for_external_apps`: Scripts to deploy a Citrix ADC high availability pair across two AWS availability zones for external apps.
-* `ha_across_az`: Scripts to deploy a Citrix ADC high availability pair across two AWS availability zones.
+  * `for_internal_apps`: Scripts to deploy a Citrix ADC high availability pair across two AWS availability zones for internal apps.

 ### Sample service deployments